tttppp/ragl/rules.md

 ## 3.6 Match delays

-3.6.1 Matches are possible to be delayed by one player for up to one week, or by both players for up to two weeks.
+3.6.1 Matches are possible to be delayed by one player for up to one week, or by both players for up to two weeks, up until the end of the group stage.

 3.6.2 Delay notices must be published in the dedicated Discord channel with a mention of the opponent.